 This page contains brief information about ponatinib hydrochloride and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

-Ponatinib hydrochloride was originally approved to treat:
+Ponatinib hydrochloride is approved to treat:

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Ponatinib Hydrochloride - A lay language summary of important information about this drug that may include the following:

 - what this drug is used for and how it is used,

 - what you should tell your doctor before using this drug,